hdakpo/sfaR/README.md

 The main function for this class of model is `sfacross`.

-- **Latent Class Stochastic Frontier Model** (LCM): This model accounts for technological heterogeneity by splitting the observations into a maximum number of five classes.
+2.  **Latent Class Stochastic Frontier Model**

+This model accounts for technological heterogeneity by splitting the observations into a maximum number of five classes.
 The classification operates based on a logit functional form that can be specified using some covariates (namely, the separating variables allowing the separation of observations in several classes).
 Only the half normal distribution is available for the one-sided error term.
 Heteroscedasticity in both error terms is possible.
 The choice of the number of classes can be guided by several information criteria (i.e. AIC, BIC or HQIC).

-- **Sample Selection Correction Stochastic Frontier Model**: This model solves the selection bias due to the correlation between the two-sided errors terms in both the selection and the frontier equations, in the case of cross-sectional or pooled data.
+3.  **Sample Selection Correction Stochastic Frontier Model**

+This model solves the selection bias due to the correlation between the two-sided errors terms in both the selection and the frontier equations, in the case of cross-sectional or pooled data.

 An important features of *sfaR* is to provide eleven different optimization algorithms.
 For complex problem, several algorithms can be